gustavosbarreto/electric-webview/README.md

 Options:
   -h, --help                                  Displays this help.
   -v, --version                               Displays version information.
-  -t, --transport <tcp|unixsocket|websocket>  IPC Transport Layer to use.
+  -t, --transport <tcp|unixsocket|websocket>  Command Transport Layer to use.
   -r, --reverse <ID>                          Enable reverse mode.
 The ID is
                                               used to identify your session in
                                               the server.